 Duty to Deliver Swaption CCM Client Notice

-CCM Client shall notify LCH SA and its CCM or deliver a copy to LCH SA and its CCM of any Swaption Notice delivered by it (as Exercise Delegation Beneficiary of Matched Buyer) to Matched Seller (or to the Client of Matched Seller as Exercise Delegation Beneficiary of Matched Seller on its behalf) in accordance with Mandatory Provision 5.4 (Consequences of EEP Failure) which such CCM Client asserts was effective (such notification, or delivery of such copy, in respect of any relevant notice, a Swaption CCM Client Notice) by no later than 5.00 p.m. on the Expiration Date (the Swaption CCM Client Notice Deadline).
+CCM Client shall notify LCH SA and its CCM or deliver a copy to LCH SA and its CCM of any Swaption Notice delivered by it (as Exercise Delegation Beneficiary of Matched Buyer) to Matched Seller (or to the Client of Matched Seller as Exercise Delegation Beneficiary of Matched Seller on its behalf) in accordance with Mandatory Provision 5.4 (Consequences of EEP Failure) which such CCM Client asserts was effective (such notification, or delivery of such copy, in respect of any relevant notice, a Swaption CCM Client Notice) by no later than the Submission Deadline on the Expiration Date (the Swaption CCM Client Notice Deadline).
 If no Swaption CCM Client Notice is delivered by CCM Client prior to the Swaption CCM Client Notice Deadline, any Exercise Notice sent by CCM Client pursuant to Mandatory Provision 5.4 (Consequences of EEP Failure) shall, subject to Section 6.8 (Consequences of no Swaption Clearing Member Notice or Swaption CCM Client Notice being received by LCH SA) of Part C of the CDS Clearing Supplement, be deemed to be invalid for the purposes of Mandatory Provision 5.2 (Exercise Notices and Abandonment Notices delivered in respect of CCM Client Cleared Transaction).

 Notwithstanding the above: